Dental implants are marginally more susceptible to medical problems than natural teeth.

 Proper maintenance will therefore save you time, money, and prevent discomfort in the long run.

-Someone who has had a dental implant must pay closer attention to flossing and brushing below the gum line in order to protect the bone structure that secures the implant abutment (artificial root) in the mouth.
-Furthermore, diligent and proper brushing protects the relatively vulnerable artificial tooth itself from chips and cracks.
-Lifestyle factors that degenerate artificial teeth should also be avoided if you want your implants to last a lifetime.
+Someone who has had a dental implant must pay closer attention to flossing and brushing below the gum line in order to protect the bone structure that secures the implanted tooth in the mouth.
+Furthermore, diligent and proper brushing protects the relatively vulnerable tooth crown itself from chips and cracks.
+Lifestyle factors that increase your likelihood of developing likelihood or chipping and cracking teeth should also be avoided if you want your implants to last as long as possible.

 Now we have the basics, let’s look at all these methods for looking after your implanted teeth in more detail: